Unity, Loyalty, & Responsibility

 by Isaac Grimes

-AO ReunionThe Alpha Omega Society at LeTourneau University has, for over 60 years, strived for God’s will to be implemented in the lives of every member.
+AO ReunionThe Alpha Omega Society at LeTourneau University has, for over 60 years, striven for God’s will to be implemented in the lives of every member.
 To be *united* through Jesus Christ, *loyal* to one other as brothers, and *responsible* for personal growth in maturity and leadership.
 Membership in AΩ has helped many an esteemed alumnus and active member grow to be Godly, mature men because of their dedication to our Savior and to our fellow brothers in AΩ.
 But the story of Alpha Omega does not begin here, rather it starts over 60 years ago during the humble days of LeTourneau Technical Institute.

 “All roads lead to LeTourneau” was a colloquial phrase in Longview, Texas in the late 1950’s and was quite literal.
 LeTourneau Tech was situated close to downtown Longview, making it an epicenter for excellent education which benefited the community.
 R.G.
 LeTourneau’s goal was to witness to and educate engineers who would go out into the industries of America to be witnesses for the Lord as well as to be masterclass workers.
 He was an inspiration to many students who wanted to make college more receptive to the Longview community.
 There was, however, one thing LeTourneau Tech lacked for its student body, and that was activities.
 Students found that the only activities that were worthwhile, aside from studying, socializing, and going to church, were basketball, the pool, table tennis in the “dog-house,” and the precious few events such as Hootenanny, Frontier Week, and Dog Days.
 Moreover, many students did not know how to properly dress when going about town – which, in the 50’s, was an essential social obligation.
 DeWayne Everitt, a founding member, and student at the time, remarked that “It was those aspects, along with all the others, that made us want to improve our image, create more activities, help RG, and to create a Christian society.”